elisa-laviolette/archeosync/README.md

 - Template project folder becomes optional
 - Plugin optimizes settings for mobile data collection
 - Validation rules are adjusted accordingly
+- **Empty Layers for Offline Editing**: The plugin automatically creates empty objects and features layers in QField projects:
+  - **Objects Layer**: Creates an empty layer named "Objects" with the same structure as the configured objects layer
+  - **Features Layer**: Creates an empty layer named "Features" with the same structure as the configured features layer (if configured)
+  - **Offline Editing**: Both empty layers are configured for offline editing in QField
+  - **Same Structure**: Empty layers maintain the same fields, forms, and styling as the original layers
+  - **No Data**: Empty layers contain no features, allowing field workers to add new data
+  - **Automatic Cleanup**: Empty layers are automatically removed from the main QGIS project after QField project creation

 When QField is disabled:
 - Template project folder is required